New Zealand Birds to Watch Out For

 Larger than your average street pigeon, New Zealand woodpigeons or kereru, have shimmering green feathers.
 If you don’t see a woodpigeon swooping or diving through the gaps in the forest, then you might just hear the whooshing and flapping of their flight.
 They are noisy fliers, which they use to communicate with other woodpigeons.

-Learn more fun facts in10 Things You Did Not Know About New Zealand Wildlife.
+Learn more fun facts in the 10 Things You Did Not Know About New Zealand Wildlife.